emptymalei/StatisticalPhysics/_sources/equilibrium/most-probable-distribution.rst.txt

 Suppose we have an equalibrium system with energy 0.
 In above example of the 2-magnet system, we only have one distribution and two microstates.
 We do not need more granular information about the microstates.
 As we include more magnets, each total energy corresponds to multiple energy distributions.
 For example, the number of microstates associated with a energy distribution in an Ising model could be huge.

 The number of microstates associated with each macrostates can be derived theoretically.
-Those results are presented in most text books.
-Here we will only show the numerical results to help us building up some inutitions.
+Those results are presented in most textbooks.
+The derivation involves the following steps.

+1. Find the total number of macrostates (single particle energy distributions), :math:`\Omega`.
+2. Take the log of the distribution and find the maximum using Lagrange multipler method.
+3. The most probable distribution should follow the Boltzman distribution of exponential distribution based on energy levels.